Mozart's nationality: Holy Roman Empire

 The Archbishopric of Salzburg was but one of more than 300 similarly quasi-independent states in the part of Europe that was populated by German speakers.
 Most of these states, Salzburg included, were included in a larger political entity, the Holy Roman Empire.
 The Holy Roman Empire was German in various ways: most of its population was German-speaking, its official full name was the "Holy Roman Empire of the German Nation" (German: Heiliges Römisches Reich Deutscher Nation), it conducted most of its business in German, and one of the titles held by its emperor was "King in Germany."
 Derek Beales adds, "[the emperor] and the Empire were foci of German patriotism.
 Even in Hamburg, Protestant and remote from his court [in Vienna], prayers were regularly said for him and his birthday was celebrated."

-For administrative purposes, the Holy Roman Empire was divided into "circles".
-The Austrian Circle included the original Archduchy of Austria, as well as a number of other areas now part of modern Austria.
+For administrative purposes, the Holy Roman Empire was divided into imperial circles.
+The Austrian Circle included the Archduchy of Austria, as well as a number of other areas now part of modern Austria.
 Salzburg was not included; it was part of the Bavarian Circle.